 upgrade, it will not result in the addition of a new certification field.
 GaPSC-approved programs have completed conversion mechanisms to allow completers of legacy degrees in these fields to add the certification fields to their certificates.
 Please click here

 for GaPSC-approved programs that offer conversion mechanisms in the three new fields.

-During the grandfathering period for the three new fields, existing programs similar in name or content to Curriculum and Instruction, Instructional Technology
+During the legacy period for the three new fields, existing programs similar in name or content to Curriculum and Instruction, Instructional Technology

 and Teacher Leadership degrees will be honored.
 Please see the examples below of names of degrees the GaPSC is accepting in each of the three fields:

 - Instructional Technology: Specialization in Classroom Integration of Technology, Educational Technology, Technology in Education, Technology Integration, Instructional Technology and Distance Learning, Technology in Schools;

 - Curriculum and Instruction: Teaching and Learning, Accomplished Teaching, Curriculum, Instruction and Assessment, Curriculum and Teaching, Curriculum Instruction Management and Administration;